Wonderland (Taylor Swift song): Music and lyrics

 Both the original and re-recorded versions of "Wonderland" are four minutes and five seconds long.
+An electropop song, "Wonderland" is instrumented by synthesizers, heavy programmed drum machines, syncopated percussion, and a distorted and filtered synth bass.
 Lyrically, the song takes inspiration from the children's novel Alice in Wonderland (1865).
 Swift uses "falling down the rabbit hole" as a metaphor for falling in love and going insane in the process, while the line "haven't you heard what becomes of curious minds?" references Alice's observation that "curiosity often leads to trouble".
 The line "flash your green eyes" is also a reference to a character in the book, the Cheshire Cat.
 The song is about a woman, mad in love, who follows a lover into what is supposedly a safe place, referred to in-song as "Wonderland".
 Both lovers rush into the relationship without thinking twice, consumed by erotic desire.
 The first draft for the song contained more references to Alice in Wonderland, with the male lover proclaiming them king and queen.